-The basic PHP datagrid requires only as little as TWO lines of code.
-Foremostly, always create phpGrid object in the first line; then call its methods to define properties, and lastly always call display() to render to screen.
+A basic PHP datagrid requires only as little as TWO lines of code.
+First of all, always create a phpGrid object in the first line; then call its methods to define properties, and lastly always call display() to render to screen.

 - parameter 2: SQL primary key